dgutov/robe/README.md

 you can use <kbd>M-.</kbd> to jump to the definition of a given method and <kbd>M-,</kbd> to jump back.

-It prompts you with a list of all known classes, and once you've chosen one, narrows down to a list of methods.
+It prompts you with a list of all known classes and modules, and once you've chosen one, narrows down to a list of methods.

 ## Install